CALL: 6532 9980

 If a listening ear and sensible practical advice is what you are seeking, call us at 6532 9980, schedule an appointment with one of our family and divorce lawyers and let us work with you and empower you.

-According to the HDB Annual Report (2017/2018), there are 81% of the Singapore residents living in an HDB flat.
-Hence, it is not surprising in many divorces that the spouse will want to know what will happen to their HDB flat upon a divorce....read more
+According to HDB's Annual Report (2017/2018), 81% of the population in Singapore live in HDB flats.
+It is therefore not surprising in most divorces, the parties would want to know what will happen to their HDB flat upon a divorce. ...read more